-Government guidance updated for close contact services in England
+[Update] Government guidance updated for close contact services in England

-The new guidance includes additional information on:
+The guidance included additional information on:

-Ventilation should be used as a control measure to reduce the risk of aerosol transmission of COVID-19 in enclosed spaces.
+Ventilation should be used as a control measure to reduce the risk of aerosol transmission of Covid-19 in enclosed spaces.
 Ventilation will not reduce the risk of droplet or surface transmission, so other control measures such as cleaning and social distancing are also required.

 There are different ways of providing ventilation, including mechanical ventilation using fans and ducts, natural ventilation which relies on passive flow through openings (doors, windows, vents) or a combination of the two.